7 Best Pub POS Systems To Thrive In 2022

 4. Employee Management

-Spills, theft, and yes, on-shift inebriation are all problems bars must commonly deal with when it comes to their staff.
-But even if you trust your bartenders implicitly, you can still benefit from employee management software.
-Modern POS systems can double as employee management tools, letting you do things like set individual user permissions and generate reports to see who is making the most sales, who is bringing in the most tips, who is comping the most drinks, etc. At the very least, a POS should have basic time-tracking capabilities that let you set shifts and have employees clock their hours.
+Spills, theft, and yes, on-shift inebriation are all problems bars must deal with when it comes to their staff.
+But even if you trust your bartenders implicitly, you can still benefit from using employee management software.
+Modern POS systems can double as employee management tools, letting you do things such as set individual user permissions and generate reports to see who is making the most sales, who is bringing in the most tips, who is comping the most drinks, etc. At the very least, a POS should have basic time-tracking capabilities that let you set shifts and have employees clock their hours.

 5. Tabs & Suspended Tickets

 Naturally, you’ll want to be able to set up and track customer tabs via an “open ticket” or “suspend” function.
 Preferably, the system should have a pre-authorization feature that saves your customer’s card as soon as you start their tab.
 A larger bar also needs the capability to merge and transfer tickets between servers and split a tab among multiple people, especially if you serve food and/or bottles of wine.